JavaReni/JavaReni/README.md

 - 💞️ I’m looking to collaborate on video games!
 - 📫 How to reach me ...
 UHHH
 - 😄 Pronouns: She/Her 🏳️‍⚧️
-- ⚡ Fun fact: I like video games, wrestling and my wife!
+- ⚡ Fun fact: I like video games, wrestling and my wife (Cherry)!

 <!---
 JavaReni/JavaReni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.